Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

 Grammatical constraints

-後で most naturally follows completed actions in the ~た form or concrete nouns.
+後で typically follows verbs that denote completed actions (the 〜た form) or concrete nouns.

 Time expressions and pronunciation